CloudLabs-Samples/EduLabs/Security-ISV/Azure-WAF/02- Create and link a Web Application Firewall policy.md

-# Task 3 : Create and link a Web Application Firewall policy
+# Task 2 : Create and link a Web Application Firewall policy

 ## Overview

-In this task, you will be creating a Web Application Firewall policy with the associated  Application Gateway
+In this task, you will be creating a Web Application Firewall policy with the associated Application Gateway.
+All of the WAF customizations and settings are in a separate object, called a WAF Policy.

 1. On the upper left side of the portal, select Create a resource.
 Search for WAF, select **Web Application Firewall**, then select Create.